t-z-scott/t-z-scott.github.io/README.md

 ## Special thanks to...
 **Arturo Herrero** - check out their [cool website](https://arturoherrero.com/).
 I based my header, footer, and index off their [code](https://github.com/arturoherrero/arturoherrero.com/blob/master/pages/index.md?plain=1).

-**Johnathan McGlone** for [this guide on creating a GitHub Pages site](https://jmcglone.com/guides/github-pages/), which I found very helpful.
+**Johnathan McGlone** for [this guide on creating a GitHub Pages site](https://jmcglone.com/guides/github-pages/), which I found very helpful while troubleshooting.

 **Michael Sass**, creator and owner of [Shellsharks](https://shellsharks.com/) and this [online resume](https://shellsharks.com/resume), for inspiring me to join the Indie Web.
 Speaking of...
 ## This website has joined the Indie Web!